 A cat licking his genitals is more than just grooming, it can be a sign of an underlying problem.
 Obviously, as urination and defecation occur in the genital area, any problems associated with going to the toilet can lead to your cat licking his or her genitals.

-Constipation – Constipation occurs when your cat has trouble passing feces.
-It can affect cats of any age, although middle aged to older cats are most commonly affected.
-There are a number of causes of constipation in cats such as dehydration, low fibre diet, pelvic injuries, certain metabolic disorders, pain (such as with an impacted anal gland).
+Constipation occurs when your cat has trouble passing feces.
+It can affect cats of any age, although it occurs more often in middle-aged to older cats.
+There are a number of causes of constipation in cats.
+Dehydration, low fibre diet, pelvic injuries, certain metabolic disorders, pain (such as with an impacted anal gland).
 Symptoms include straining in the litter tray, passing small, hard feces, crying, abdominal pain, vomiting, lethargy.
-Treatment of constipation is aimed at increasing fibre, stool softeners, treating dehydration and in severe cases, an enema will be required.

-Impending labour – Female cats will lick their genitals as the are going into labour.
+Female cats will lick their genitals as they are going into labour.
 Other signs of imminent labour include restlessness, drop in temperature, nesting.